 Can a general election scheduled under the Fixed-term Parliaments Act be delayed?

 Under the Fixed-term Parliaments Act 2011 (FTPA), the Prime Minister may delay by up to two months the date of any general election triggered by the expiry of the fixed parliamentary term.
-The Prime Minister may do so by making a Statutory Instrument subject to the affirmative procedure (that is, requiring the approval of both Houses of Parliament).
+The Prime Minister may do so by making a Statutory Instrument subject to the affirmative procedure (that is, requiring parliamentary approval, in this case of both Houses).
 The Prime Minister would also be required to lay before Parliament a statement explaining the proposed delay.

 When does Parliament dissolve?

 When is the 2019 Parliament due to dissolve?
-With a general election due on 2 May 2024, and assuming current bank holidays, under the FTPA the 2019 Parliament is due to dissolve on Tuesday 26 March 2024, three days before the Easter weekend.
-Under the FTPA, the 2019 Parliament is thus due to last for only around four years and three months.
+If the Fixed-term Parliaments Act (FTPA) were to remain in force, with a general election due on 2 May 2024 (and assuming current bank holidays) under the FTPA the 2019 Parliament would be due to dissolve on Tuesday 26 March 2024, three days before the Easter weekend.
+Under the government’s proposed Dissolution and Calling of Parliament Bill, the 2019 Parliament would be due to dissolve on 17 December 2024, five years after it first met.

-This 25-day period to the dissolution of Parliament, counting back from the date of a general election, applies whether the general election being held under the Act is a scheduled one, triggered only by the ending of Parliament’s fixed five-year term, or an early one.
+Under the FTPA, this 25-day period to the dissolution of Parliament – counting back from the date of a general election – applies whether the general election being held under the Act is a scheduled one, triggered only by the ending of Parliament’s fixed five-year term, or an early one.

 - under the terms of the Fixed-term Parliaments Act 2011 (FTPA); or